Grilled Chicken (1 Medium Piece (Yield After Cooking, Bone Removed)) and English Parotta Bread (1 Piece)

 How to consume english parotta bread, grilled chicken without glucose spikes

-Incorporate fiber-rich vegetables like broccoli, spinach, or bell peppers into your meal.
-These can help slow down the digestion of carbohydrates.
+Add a side of non-starchy vegetables like broccoli, spinach, or kale to your meal.
+These vegetables help slow down the absorption of glucose.

 Opt for Whole Grains